 What Is Value in Art?

-Value in art is closely linked to color, forming part of one of the characteristics of how color can be applied in artworks.
+Value in art is closely linked to color and forms part of one of the characteristics of how color can be applied in artworks.
 Before we go further into value as an element of art, let us provide more context on how it relates to color.
+To do this, we will briefly review what color is and then look at the role of value as an art element.

-There are several important parts and concepts to be aware of about how color can be used in art.
+There are several important parts and concepts to be aware of about how color and value can be used in art.

 Ignaz Schiffermüller’s attempt at a color system (Vienna, 1772), plate I; Moses Harris, The Natural System of Colours and Ignaz Schiffermüller, Versuch eines Farbensystems (Vienna, 1772), plate I, Public domain, via Wikimedia Commons

-Furthermore, there is a science to color.
-Briefly, color is a form of light waves that reach our eyes, which has specific photoreceptors in them that allow us to see the spectrum of “visible light” as it is often referred to.
+One of the most important points to understanding color and its collaboration with value is that there is a science to color.
+Color is shaped by light waves that reach our eyes, which contain specific photoreceptors that allow us to see the spectrum of “visible light”, as it is often referred to.

-This spectrum of light consists of red, orange, yellow, green, blue, indigo, and violet.
+This spectrum of light consists of different hues such as red, orange, yellow, green, blue, indigo, and violet.
 Some colors are also either absorbed or reflected.

 Value as an Element of Art